jcksnmiles/portfolio/README.md

 **What are my skills?**
 During my training process, I have learned **SQL, Chrome DevTools, Jira, Confluence, Postman,** and **HTML/CSS and JavaScript** basics.

+# CV
+You can download my CV as a pdf from my <a href="https://docs.google.com/document/d/1j9QinwoZ8K-ntymsei4hTiu9kFAyx2YOP3E6pzIcgj8/edit?usp=sharing">Google Drive</a>

+# Skills